charlestang06/foodblog/_recipes/domoda.md

 ---
 title: Domoda (Gambia)
 category: Africa
-description: Domoda, or Domodah, is a Gambian Peanut Stew that is popular in West African countries.
-It is a thick stew made with peanut butter, tomatoes, and onions, and is usually served with rice.
+description: My second recipe!
+Domoda is a Gambian Peanut Stew made with peanut butter, tomatoes, and onions, and is usually served with rice.
 This was my first time cooking an African dish, and also the first time making a stew using a Dutch oven.
-Rating 4/10, it was alright, but a too peanut buttery (I used to be allergic to nuts) and I didn't really like the spice combination.
+rating: Rating 4/10, it was alright, but a too peanut buttery (I used to be allergic to nuts) and I didn't really like the spice combination.
+The sweet potato doesn't go too well with the stew either.
+numeric_rating: 4
 image: domoda.jpg
 size: 6 servings
-time: 1.5 hour
+time: 1.5 hours
 author: Nisha | RainbowPlantLife
 source: https://rainbowplantlife.com/vegan-west-african-peanut-stew/
 vegan: ✓